-Savings throughout July 2022 on selected thermometers.
+Savings throughout July and August 2023 on selected thermometers.
 Read to the end for your offer.

 In the summertime, when the weather is hot